Helpful ways to integrate children into the classroom environment

 - Where possible, recruit other children who are sensitive to the needs of others and invite them to interact with the shy child.
 It will most likely be necessary to give the “helping children” the words to say or a specific task to do with the shy child.

 - Start children on parallel play.
-For example if a group is building blocks, have the child also build with blocks in the same area.
-As the children build, you can connect their play through your words by saying something like “Look, you have built a tower… Johnny is building a tower too… I wonder if we could build a road to connect the two towers?”
+For example, if a group is building with blocks, have the child also build with blocks in the same area.
+As the children build, you can connect their play through your words by saying something like “Look, you have built a tower… Johnny is building a tower, too… I wonder if we could build a road to connect the two towers?”

 - According to our experts One of the worst strategies you can try is to teach the shy child to walk up to a group of children and say, “Can I play?” because the chances are the other children will say “no.” Instead, invite the child to participate in parallel play along side of the other children and then use your words to connect the play together – such as described in the example above.